782618297/io_scene_scs/Supported-model-types.md

 1. Static geometries:
    * Objects for map
-   * Upgrade pieces for trucks including wheels
+   * Upgrade pieces for trucks
+   * Wheels for vehicles